 SUSTAINABILITY AND SCALE

 As the cost share approaches the per-fellow expenses, Atlas Corps will quickly scale to involve thousands of Fellows from countries around the world volunteering in cities all around the world.
-Eventually we will achieve our systems changing impact when the "developing world" is no longer seen as a recipient for aide, but rather a partner in development.
+Eventually Atlas Corps will achieve the systems changing impact when the "developing world" is no longer seen as a recipient for aide, but rather a partner in development.
 Eventually the global nonprofit sector will leverage the skills, talent and time from inspiring individuals around the world, no matter where they were born.
-Eventually, we will see how only through global partnerships and cooperation and can we tackle global challenges.
-As we change our perspective on how to solve intractable challenges, we will begin to change the world.
+Eventually, Atlas Corps will see how only through global partnerships and cooperation and can Atlas Corps tackle global challenges.
+As Atlas Corps changes the perspective on how to solve intractable challenges, Atlas Corps will begin to change the world.